kubernetes/kops/docs/development/adding_a_feature.md

 So, we just need to check if `UpdatePolicy` is not nil and == `external`; we add the tag `_automatic_upgrades`, which enabled automatic upgrades, only if that is _not_ the case!

-## How it works

-Everything is driven by a local configuration directory tree, called the "model".
-The model represents the desired state of the world.

-Each file in the tree describes a Task.

-On the nodeup side, Tasks can manage files, systemd services, packages etc.
-On the `kops update cluster` side, Tasks manage cloud resources: instances, networks, disks etc.

 ## Validation

 We should add some validation that the value entered is valid.
 We only accept nil or `external` right now.